syncfusion-content/blazor-docs/angular.md

 ### Create an Angular Application

 You can use [Angular CLI](https://github.com/angular/angular-cli) to setup your Angular applications.
-To install Angular CLI use the following command.
+To install the Angular CLI, use the following command.

 ```bash
 npm install -g @angular/cli
 ```

-Create a new Angular application using below Angular CLI command.
+Create a new Angular application using the following Angular CLI command.

 ```bash
 ng new my-app